ChynieceM/Reading-Notes/Code 102 Reading Notes/Class03/README.md

 ## [Git Tutorial](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/#7_2)

+A repository is the same thing as file  in Git language

 * *Version Control* allows you to revisit various versionls pf a file or set by recording changes -- similar to a history.
-We can track changes with version control
+We can track changes with version control; this reminds me of google docs version history

 * Local version contrl (local VCS) has one database on the hard disk that stores changes to the files